Annual Review of Environment and Resources: History

-The first volume of the journal was published in by Annual Reviews in 1976, under the title the Annual Review of Energy.
+The first volume of the journal was published in 1976 under the title the Annual Review of Energy by Annual Reviews (AR), a nonprofit organization whose stated mission is to synthesize knowledge "for the progress of science and the benefit of society."
 One of the events that sparked its creation was the 1970s energy crisis.
-Unlike previous Annual Reviews titles, its subject area was interdisciplinary and lacked a history of literature.
+Unlike previous AR titles, its subject area was interdisciplinary and lacked a history of literature.
 The first volume covered the energy system of the United States, and the journal's first editor was Jack M. Hollander.

 In 1991, the journal's name was changed to the Annual Review of Energy and the Environment.
 This was done in recognition that energy research and issues were interconnected with environmental issues.
 In 2003, the focus on the environment was further emphasized with an additional name change, to the Annual Review of Environment and Resources.
 Content published in the journal relates to environmental science and environmental engineering, such as ecology, conservation biology, energy development, hydrology, climate change, oceanography, and agriculture.

-Under Annual Reviews's Subscribe to Open publishing model, it was announced that the 2020 volume of Annual Review of Environment and Resources would be published open access, a first for the journal.
+Under AR's Subscribe to Open publishing model, it was announced that the 2020 volume of Annual Review of Environment and Resources would be published open access, a first for the journal.
 As of 2020, it was published both in print and electronically.

 Abstracting and indexing

-As of 2025, Journal Citation Reports gives the journal a 2024 impact factor of 16.0, ranking it third of 191 journals in the category "Environmental Studies (SSCI)" and ninth of 374 journals in the category "Environmental Science (SCIE)".
+As of 2026, Journal Citation Reports gives the journal a 2025 impact factor of 16.3, ranking it third of 202 journals in the category "Environmental Studies (SSCI)" and eighth of 395 journals in the category "Environmental Science (SCIE)".